 Staying in touch

 The Wallenberg Fellow will have a University of Michigan advisor throughout the year.
-The Fellow is encouraged to share reflections and evaluate the project regularly during the year, and to consult with the adviser about problems or difficulties.
+The Fellow is encouraged to share reflections and evaluate the project regularly during the year, and to consult with the advisor about problems or difficulties.
 The advisor must be notified in advance of significant changes in plans or itinerary.
 If a change in plans is necessary, this should be in the spirit of the original proposal.
 The Fellow must also seek prior approval before expending $1,000 or more from Fellowship funds for purposes not in the project proposal.
 At the end of the Fellowship, the Fellow will provide a final report on activities and expenses, which should include the materials prepared as part of "Contributing to the Michigan/Wallenberg Tradition" above.back to top